Big data analytics may unlock new approaches to treatments

 Current events light the fire

-Current events have been another factor behind the demand for health data Compton-Phillips says the COVID pandemic "opened our eyes to the fact that health care technology is behind the rest of every other industry in using data and information to transform itself."
+Current events have been another factor behind the surge in demand for health data.
+Compton-Phillips says the COVID pandemic "opened our eyes to the fact that health care technology is behind the rest of every other industry in using data and information to transform itself."
 With better and broader data analysis, she says, treatments and best practices could have been identified and shared more quickly.

 Accessing the assets